youenchene/tang-20k-wiki/README.md

 To flash (linux and windows, not working on MacOS) : [https://www.gowinsemi.com/en/support/download\_eda/](https://www.gowinsemi.com/en/support/download_eda/)

-JUst get the Programmer (Driver are also include in it for Linux and Windows).
+Just get the Programmer (Driver are also include in it for Linux and Windows).
 The IDE is needed only if you want to recompile.

 ### Step 1 - Tang Firmware upgrade BL616